pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_dockerization/step1.md

 This file contains basic information about the component we are dealing with: its name, Docker Hub registry, version, and build number.

-We’ve developed a special script called **build.ps1** for building our projects.
+We've developed a special script called **build.ps1** for building our projects.
 This script is written in PowerShell - a scripting language used for creating system scripts.
 Since version 6.0, PowerShell is supported by most platforms that are used for development, such as Windows, Mac, and Linux.
-If for some reason PowerShell can’t be used, you can rewrite the script using bash or any other scripting language.
+If for some reason PowerShell can't be used, you can rewrite the script using bash or any other scripting language.

 ```ps1
 #!/usr/bin/env pwsh